NIEM/NIEM-Releases/README.md

   - Sorted components using case-insensitive order, with spaces sorting above other characters
   - Sorted facets by style (alphabetically with the exception of sorting min facets before max facets), value, and definition
 - Updated target namespaces and dependencies for 5.0.

-## Expected updates for beta

-Additional updates are being considered or are expected for the beta draft, including:

-- Code table updates, including AAMVA and GENC edition 3.0 update 11
-- Continued harmonization and QA fixes across the model
-- Harmonization of updated Model Minimum Uniform Crash Criteria (MMUCC) content with the Justice domain